-The existing regulations and policies for downtown Orinda can be found primarily in the following documents, all of which are available on the City’s website:
+The existing regulations and policies for Downtown Orinda can be found primarily in the following documents:

-- Orinda Municipal Code (OMC) “Title 17 - Zoning” and Zoning Map.
+- Orinda Municipal Code (Title 17 - Zoning) and Zoning Map.
 The Zoning Ordinance, together with the Zoning Map identifying zoning districts, contains establishes the permitted development standards (heights, setbacks, parking, etc.), allowable land uses, and the required permitting processes for proposed development and/or land uses.
 Many of the zoning standards and land use regulations for the downtown area date to the original adoption of the City of Orinda Zoning Ordinance in 1999.

-- Downtown Design Guidelines.
-Design Guidelines for Downtown Commercial (DC), Downtown Office (DO), and BART Station/Parking lot area.
-These Guidelines, which cover both architecture and streetscape design, were adopted by the City of Orinda in 1990.
+- Downtown Design Guidelines (1990).
+Design Guidelines which cover architecture and streetscape design for the Downtown Commercial (DC) and Downtown Office (DO) zoning districts, and BART Station/Parking lot area.
 The Orinda Crossroads Beautification Plan, a companion document adopted in 1988, contains more detailed design suggestions for the streetscape of the Crossroads area.

-- Orinda Way Streetscape Master Plan.
-This plan, which was adopted in 2000, resulted in the streetscape improvements in the vicinity of the Orinda Community Center (OCC) and established planned streetscape designs for other segments of Orinda Way between Highway 24 and Camino Pablo Road.
+- Orinda Way Streetscape Master Plan (2000).
+The plan resulted in the streetscape improvements in the vicinity of the Orinda Community Center (OCC) and established planned streetscape designs for other segments of Orinda Way between Highway 24 and Camino Pablo Road.

-- Bicycle, Trails and Walkways Master Plan.
-Adopted in 2011, this plan presents a long-term vision to guide the development of Orinda’s bicycle facilities, walkways, and trails over the next 20 years and beyond.
+- Bicycle, Trails and Walkways Master Plan (2011).
+This plan presents a long-term vision to guide the development of Orinda’s bicycle facilities, walkways, and trails over the next 20 years and beyond.
 It includes several proposed pedestrian and bicycle enhancements in the downtown area.

 To subscribe to Downtown Planning Subcommittee and/or Planning Commission meeting agendas and notifications, sign up using Notify Me.